JiachengLi1995/Recformer/README.md

 ## Citation

-Please cite our paper if you use UCEpic in your work:
+Please cite our paper if you use Recformer in your work:

 ```bibtex
 @inproceedings{li23text,